prometheus/demo-site/README.md

 demo
 ```

-Accordingly you can exclude grafana, prometheus, or influxdb.
+Accordingly you can exclude grafana, prometheus.

 #### Change passwords